-Before working in Blacksburg, Kunigonis spent the 2008 season at nearby Radford University, where he served as the volunteer assistant.
-Before coming to the New River Valley, he spent five seasons as a full-time assistant, which included three at Canisius College and two at Niagara University.
+Before working in Blacksburg, Kunigonis spent the 2008 season at nearby Radford, where he served as the volunteer assistant.
+Before coming to the New River Valley, he spent five seasons as a full-time assistant, which included three years at Canisius College and two at Niagara University.

-Prior to his coaching career, Kunigonis starred for four seasons at American International College and was named an All-Region, All-Conference and All-ECAC first baseman as a senior in 2001.
+Prior to his coaching career, Kunigonis played four seasons at American International College and was named an All-Region, All-Conference and All-ECAC first baseman as a senior in 2001.
 He received the Butova Sportsmanship Award for excellence on and off the field.

 The Worcester, Mass., native earned a bachelor’s degree in criminal justice and sociology from AIC in 2001, and he completed his master’s degree in sport administration while at Canisius in 2006.

 Kunigonis and his wife, Amy, the athletic trainer for Tech’s women’s basketball team, reside in Blacksburg.